bgekhtman/Agility-APIProtection-2018/docs/class2/module5/module5.rst

 Examine unprotected API environment
 -----------------------------------

+Prior to beginning this lab go to the BIG-IP Security -> Application Security -> Policy Building -> Learning and Blocking Settings.
+Expand the Attack Signatures.
+Click on Change, unselect the API_Lab_SigSet and click change.
+Save the policy and Apply Policy.
+This will allow for the following task to complete.
+We will reapply the signature in the next task.

 1. Launch Postman application

 2. Click Collections -> HR_API_Illegal -> Shellshock.
 Click **Headers** and examine the value for **User-Agent**